 2009 Priorities Outcomes Implement our carbon neutral position and further develop energy efficiency strategies.
-ACHIEVED We conducted a full carbon lifecycle analysis for all our business operations.
+We conducted a full carbon lifecycle analysis for all our business operations.
 We also completed an energy audit for our largest site and have purchased carbon credits to offset the emissions from our Australian operations for 2009/10.
-Continue to support and promote sustainable business practices within our business and with our business partners.
-ACHIEVED Our businesses held regular meetings of their sustainability committees.
+ACHIEVED Continue to support and promote sustainable business practices within our business and with Our businesses held regular meetings of their sustainability our business partners. committees.
 WFI has expanded its monitoring and reporting of office consumables and LGNZ has switched to Forest Stewardship Council (FSC) certified paper supplies.
 LI developed an online training module for employees to promote sustainable practices at home and work.
 Continue to develop our sponsorship policy to maximise benefit to the community.
-ACHIEVED WI businesses contributed \$841,068 to community events.
+WI businesses contributed \$841,068 to community events.
 We have a sponsorship policy in place which is aimed at maximising the benefit to the community.
-Implement the ISAFE programme in each business unit.
-ACHIEVED The ISAFE program is being rolled out across our businesses.
-We have engaged an occupational health and safety specialist to oversee programme implementation.
+Implement the ISAFE programme in each ACHIEVED to oversee programme implementation.

 Reduce our Lost Time Injury Frequency Rate by at least 50 per cent with a target of zero Lost Time Injuries.
-PARTIALLY ACHIEVED Our Lost Time Injury Frequency Rate improved from 3.7 to 2.2 which is a 40.5 per cent reduction on last year.